 It’s not just sunseekers and surfers who flock to Santa Cruz County each year.
 Given its unique place on California’s central coast, Santa Cruz has a vast array of things to offer long-haul travelers in a relatively small amount of space.
 As California’s second smallest county, Santa Cruz represents just about everything the Golden State can offer – with the exception of snow – making it a natural choice for visitors who want to enjoy a variety of authentic experiences during their stay.
 Iconic attractions such as coastal redwood forests, miles of sunny beaches, an iconic seaside amusement park and the legendary Highway 1 are just the start of places visitors can experience while in this classic California beach town.

 Why Visit Santa Cruz County?

-The Santa Cruz region prides itself on the classic west coast vibe that permeates the region.
-Likely brought on by the local surfing culture and Hawaiian roots, Santa Cruz is a respite for the frenetic energy of larger destinations.
-Everything slows down here – except for the thrilling adventures visitors can choose – or not choose – to have.
+The Santa Cruz region prides itself on its classic west coast vibe.
+Likely brought on by the local surfing culture rooted in Hawaiian history, Santa Cruz is a respite for the frenetic energy of larger destinations.
+Everything slows down here – except for the thrilling adventures visitors can choose (or not choose).
 Chill out on the beach, at a local brewpub, or while taking a self-guided walking tour of historic neighborhoods or public murals.
-Adrenalin seekers can experience the thrill of a 24 km downhill ride on a mountain bike or on a rope course through a coastal forest while catching a wave in the Monterey Bay with an experienced surfing instructor, or atop a wooden roller coaster with a view of the ocean.
+Adrenalin-seekers can experience the thrill of a 24 km downhill ride on a mountain bike through the redwoods, on a canopy tour through a coastal forest, while catching a wave in the Monterey Bay with an experienced surfing instructor, or atop a wooden roller coaster with a view of the ocean.
 Families, couples, and groups of friends can “live like a local” while here through the everyday experiences Santa Cruzans get to enjoy.

 Located along the Central Coast, Santa Cruz County, California is approximately 60 miles/96 km south of San Francisco and 349 miles/562 km north of Los Angeles.
-Many visitors choose to take scenic Highway 1 along the California coastline to Santa Cruz, or Highway 17 through the Santa Cruz Mountains.
-Visitors can also choose to fly into San Francisco International Airport or Mineta/San Jose International Airport – which is the nearest airport to Santa Cruz County and an easy 30 mile/48 km drive.
+Many visitors drive scenic Highway 1 along the California coastline to Santa Cruz, or Highway 17 through the Santa Cruz Mountains.
+Visitors can also choose to fly into San Francisco International Airport, Oakland International Airport or Mineta/San Jose International Airport – which is the nearest airport to Santa Cruz County and an easy 30 mile/48 km drive.

-Highway 1 is Santa Cruz’s main – and only – highway which runs through the center of the county is the area’s main thoroughfare and is arguably one of the more scenic drives around.
+Highway 1 is Santa Cruz’s main – and only – highway which runs through the center of the county.
+As the area’s main thoroughfare, it is arguably one of the more scenic drives around.

 Featured in major motion pictures, gracing countless postcards, the subject of hundreds of songs, and serving as the backdrop of millions of visitor photographs each year, California’s Highway 1 is as iconic as its beaches.
 Stretching through Santa Cruz County from tip to stern, a leisurely drive down (or up!)
-Highway 1will provide visitors with a thorough tour of all this classic California beach town has to offer.
+Highway 1 will provide visitors with a comprehensive tour of everything this classic California town has to offer.

 Named a National Scenic Byway by the United States Department of Transportation for its archeological, cultural, historic, natural, recreational, and scenic qualities, visitors traveling Highway 1 south from San Francisco will arrive in Santa Cruz County in approximately two hours, giving time to stop along the way and enjoy views of the coastline.

 Visitors seeking a true California beach vacation can count on Santa Cruz for an iconic surfing experience tinged with nostalgia.
 Known as the sport of kings, Santa Cruz enjoys a storied legacy as the nucleus of California’s official sport.
 In 1885, three Hawaiian princes who were attending a military academy in what is now Silicon Valley came to Santa Cruz on a break from school.
-Seeing the swell of the waves, they went to a local lumber mill and had surfboards crafted from redwood trees.
+Seeing the swell of the waves, they went to a local lumber mill to have surfboards crafted for them from redwood trees.
 Taking their new boards to the beach, they surfed the Pacific Ocean off the coast of Santa Cruz near what is now the Santa Cruz Beach Boardwalk, and the sport of surfing was born in the United States.
 Today, surfers from all over the world come to Santa Cruz to ride the most consistent waves and widest variety of surf breaks in the Northern Hemisphere.

-Late wetsuit pioneer Jack O’Neill perfected his designs in Santa Cruz, and visitors can stroll past his modest house on East Cliff Drive in the surf neighborhood of Pleasure Point while enjoying the view of talented wave riders from the cliffs.
+Late wetsuit pioneer Jack O’Neill perfected his designs in Santa Cruz, and visitors can stroll past his modest house on East Cliff Drive in the surf neighborhood of Pleasure Point while enjoying an epic view of talented wave riders from the cliffs.
 Want to share the stoke?
-Sign up for a surfing lesson with Club Ed Surf School or Richard Schmidt Surf School and earn your cred with these local and experienced instructors.
+Sign up for a surfing lesson with Club Ed Surf School or Richard Schmidt Surf School and earn your cred with these local, experienced and respected instructors.

 Looking to soak in the surf scene without getting wet?
-Stop by the Santa Cruz Surfing Museum located on scenic West Cliff Drive and housed inside the Mark Abbott Memorial Lighthouse, which overlooks the internationally renowned surfing spot, Steamer Lane.
-The museum includes historic photographs, early wetsuits designed by local Jack O’Neill, unsinkable vintage redwood surfboards, and other items tracing over 100 years of surfing history in Santa Cruz.
-Many retired surfers from the 1950s and ‘60s now volunteer at the museum, sharing their past experiences with visitors.
-Or swing by O’Neill Surf Shops like the corner spot in downtown Santa Cruz and pick up a tee shirt or sweatshirt and you’ll look like a local in no time.
+Stop by the Santa Cruz Surfing Museum located on scenic West Cliff Drive and housed inside the Mark Abbott Memorial Lighthouse overlooking the internationally renowned surfing spot, Steamer Lane.
+The museum includes historic photographs, early wetsuits designed by local Jack O’Neill, unsinkable vintage redwood surfboards, and other items that trace over 100 years of surfing history in Santa Cruz.
+Many retired surfers from the 1950s and ‘60s now volunteer at the museum, sharing their past experiences.
+Or swing by one of the O’Neill Surf Shops like the corner spot in downtown Santa Cruz and pick up a tee shirt, sweatshirt or hat and you’ll look like a local in no time.

 Big Basin Redwoods State Park – California’s oldest – was devastated by a California wildfire in summer 2020.
 Although it is slowly recovering, parts of the park are open for limited day-use access through a reservation parking system.
 Reservations are required, so check availability first.
-While the forest regenerates, however, there are plenty of other parks to visit to view legacy redwood trees and old-growth forests.
+While the forest continues to regenerate, there are plenty of other parks to visit to view legacy redwood trees and old-growth forests.

 In Felton, Henry Cowell Redwoods State Park’s wheelchair and stroller-accessible Redwood Grove Trail circles around the park’s oldest and largest trees.
 More trails crisscross the San Lorenzo River and its steep, redwood-covered canyons.
 The park also features a visitor center, a campground, wi-fi internet access, picnic areas, and interpretative programs.